spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/embedded-base64/index.md

            artifact."
 %}

-## Embedded Base64 Artifact in a Pipeline Definition
+## Embedded Base64 artifact in a pipeline definition

 The following are the fields that make up an embedded Base64 artifact: